 6. What is the level of Dutch of the dentists when they arrive here?

 They have to speak Dutch at B2 level, because that is what they need in order to pass the language exam and obtain their BIG registration.
-In short, after 4 months of studying at the DPA Academy, the dentists speak Dutch at a very high level.
+In short, after 4 months of studying at the BGB Academy, the dentists speak Dutch at a very high level.

 7. Do the dentists succeed in reaching that level and applying it in their work?